 - Respond to changing circumstances.
 The real world doesn't stand still, and agile marketing gives you the flexibility to respond to changes in near real-time.

 - Controlled experimentation.
-Short campaign cycles and rapid testing make it cost-effective to test niche or experimental marketing strategies that would otherwise be too risk to try.
+Short campaign cycles and rapid testing make it cost-effective to test niche or experimental marketing strategies that would otherwise be too risky to try.

 CONS OF AGILE MARKETING